QS-Cube/ED2/docs/user-guide/input-format.md

 | `FILE_wf` | CHARACTER | Directory for eigenvector I/O. |
 | `OUTDIR` | CHARACTER | Output directory for observables and diagnostics. |

+The Lanczos and Thick-Restart Lanczos algorithms used in QS³-ED2 follow standard formulations:

+- C. Lanczos, *An iteration method for the solution of the eigenvalue problem of linear differential and integral operators*, J. Res.
+Natl.
+Bur.
+Stand. **45**, 255 (1950).
+- K. Wu and H. Simon, *Thick-restart Lanczos method for large symmetric eigenvalue problems*, SIAM J. Matrix Anal.
+Appl. **22**, 602–616 (2000).

 ---

 ### Observable outputs (local magnetization, correlations)